atemelci/RVCalPy/README.md

 **Usage is documented in [`Guide.txt`](Guide.txt)**: preparing data, the interactive mode, every command-line command, the barycentric-frame rules, the BF sampling guards, the outputs, and troubleshooting.
-This file covers setup, license, references and acknowledgements.
+This file covers the benchmark, setup, license, references and acknowledgements.

 ## Setup